1cy1c3/ibdd/README.md

 + DOT (graph description language) for visualization of the BDDs

 ## Installation
 At first, clone or download this project.
 Afterwards, go to the terminal and type `make` to compile and link this application.
-Finally, type `./ibdd` to test an example.
+Finally, type `./ibdd_test` to test the quality of this application.

-**Note**: There are also unit tests and benchmarks.
-To checkout the unit tests, type `git checkout test` in your terminal.
-To get the benchmarks, type `git checkout benchmark`.
-For more information, see their *README*.

 ## Usage
-At first, include and initialize the manager with the commands `include "manager.hpp"` and `Manager manager(4, 521, 521)`.
-The first parameter stands for the supported variables and the next parameters for the sizes regarding the hash table and cache.
-It is recommended to use prime numbers because of using a modulo process for the generation of keys.
-For creating  single nodes, use the command `BDDNode a( manager.createVariable(1) )`.
-In this context, there are many overloaded operators which deal with the manipulation of Boolean functions, e. g. `BDDNode g = !a` stands for a negation.
-For more information, look at the class `BDDNode`.
-For getting information about nodes, use the output operator `std::cout << a;` and to visualize nodes, use the command `manager.printNode(a, "a", file)`.
-Finally, the command `manager.clear()` executes a manual garbage collection.
+Catch2 is used for the unit tests.
+Catch2 is a multi-paradigm test framework for C++.
+To define single tests, the BDD-style is used.
+This became such a useful way of working that first class support has been added to Catch.
+Scenarios are specified using SCENARIO, GIVEN, WHEN and THEN macros, which map on to TEST_CASEs and SECTIONs, respectively.
+For more information about this, look at the file `ibddTest.cpp`.

+**Note**: To see more detailed output compared to `installation`, just type `./ibdd_test` with parameters like `-r xml`.

 ## More information
 Generate the documentation regarding the special comments with a command in your terminal, for example: